Software-Engineering-Group-UP/RSE-UP/chapters/error_handling.md

 This tells us the problem is with the type of file we're trying to process, but it still doesn't tell us what file types are supported, which means we have to rely on guesswork or read the source code.
-Telling the user "*filename* is not a CSV file"
+Telling the user "*filename* is not a TXT file"
 (as we did in the previous section) makes it clear that the program only works with CSV files, but since we don't actually check the content of the file,